 By experimenting, you may discover an easier method.
 With proper insertion, hearing aids should fit snugly but comfortably.

 NOTE: It may be helpful to pull your ear up and outward with your opposite hand during insertion.

-How to remove the hearing aids from your ears
+Removing your hearing aids from your ears